BrutPitt/virtualGizmo3D/readme.md

 //
 // Default ==> use vGizmoMath
 //      If you enable GLM use, automatically is enabled also VGIZMO_USES_TEMPLATE
-//          if you can, I recommend to use GLM
 //------------------------------------------------------------------------------
 //#define VGIZMO_USES_GLM
 ```